Kirsty Lang meets renowned tenor Jose Carreras, who reflects on his wide-ranging career.

 Angelique Kidjo responds to questions from the audience about her breakthrough album Aye.

-Film-maker Don Letts explores the life of reggae singer Peter Tosh.
+Grammy Award-winning film maker Don Letts explores the life of reggae singer Peter Tosh.

 Talking to Mark Lawson on Front Row on 19 February 2007